open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 The proposed metric instrument would be named distinctly depending on whether it is a collector or an SDK, to prevent accidental aggregation of these timeseries.
-The specified counter names:
+The specified counter names would be:

-- `otelsdk.producer.items`: count of successful and failed items of telemetry produced by signal type by an OpenTelemetry SDK.
+- `otelsdk.producer.items`: count of successful and failed items of telemetry produced, by signal type, by an OpenTelemetry SDK.
-- `otelcol.receiver.items`:
+- `otelcol.receiver.items`: count of successful and failed items of telemetry received, by signal type, by an OpenTelemetry Collector receiver component.
-- `otelcol.processor.items`:
+- `otelcol.processor.items`: count of successful and failed items of telemetry processed, by signal type, by an OpenTelemetry Collector receiver component.
-- `otelcol.exporter.items`:
+- `otelcol.exporter.items`: count of successful and failed items of telemetry processed, by signal type, by an OpenTelemetry Collector receiver component.

 ### Recommended conventional attributes